4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 There are plenty of blog posts out there with a one week Oaxaca itinerary, but that only works if you have plenty of time up your sleeve.
 I’ve written this 4-day itinerary for those who have just enough time to get away for a long weekend.
 Either way, I guarantee you’ll be booking a return trip before your visit to Oaxaca is even over!

-If you do have more time in Mexico, consider creating a Mexico City and Oaxaca itinerary – I have the perfect guide to 3 days in Mexico City that you can couple with this Oaxaca travel guide.
+If you do have more time in Mexico, consider combining a Mexico City and Oaxaca itinerary.
+I have the perfect guide to 3 days in Mexico City that you can couple with this Oaxaca travel guide.
 It’s very easy to travel from Mexico City to Oaxaca (and vice versa).

 Is Oaxaca safe?